Corrections Explorers

-Corrections Explorers meet inside the Clark County Detention Center, a facility that houses over 3,000 inmates and sees more than 70,000 bookings per year.
-Among many other things, Explorers learn how to work access controls like interior and exterior doors.
-They are also trained on how to use the jail's camera system.
-Explorers see how to watch over inmates to ensure safety within the jail.
+Corrections Explorers gain experience inside the Clark County Detention Center (CCDC), a facility that houses more than 3,000 inmates and processes over 70,000 bookings each year.
+Explorers learn how to operate access control systems, monitor cameras, and observe inmate movement to help ensure safety within the facility.

 - Commissary functions